viamrobotics/docs/docs/fleet/locations.md

   - /manage/fleet/locations/
 ---

-In Viam, every robot belongs to a location.
+In Viam, every machine belongs to a location.
 A location is a virtual grouping of robots that allows you to organize robots and manage access.
 Generally, a location defines a group of robots that are geographically close to each other.
 If you are familiar with Google Drive, you can think of a location as similar to a folder within a shared drive.